 In law firms, business development is a membrane over the company: this is not the case with HK sets.

 Given that the Bar Code of Conduct strictly regulates the parameters for practice promotion, we take a more restrained approach to marketing.
 An example of this is the title of the department, Practice Development versus Business Development/Marketing/Communications or PR, which you would routinely see at law firms.

 Barristers are of course independent and this means that they work for themselves.
 They are not separated/siloed by practice areas either, so there are no delineated sector groups; something you would commonly find at law firms.

 There is also no ‘direct access’ or rather there is licenced access.
 What this means is that the Bar retains its role as a referral institution in Hong Kong.
 This means that clients’ access to a barrister usually requires a solicitor, the Director of Legal Aid or the Government.
 There are however some exceptions to the general rule, and barristers may accept instructions directly from recognized institutions.
 They can also act, without the involvement of a solicitor, as third party neutrals in alternative dispute resolution procedures e.g. as mediators, adjudicators, barristers or umpires.

 From a PD perspective, this means the solicitor or in-house/general counsel is the client.
 We therefore gear our PD around solicitors and not lay clients.
-Barristers are precluded from touting or soliciting for work.
+Barristers are precluding the touting or soliciting for work.
 In terms of marketing, this means we do not make pitches to clients; we need to think of creative initiatives that do not involve touting.
 We also shy away from hyperbole to describe members and refrain from using expressions like best of breed.
 The guiding principle is that statements made need to be “objectively verifiable.”